Integration of Jupyter Notebooks into Alpine Chorus, making the popular interactive documents first-class citizens in the data science platform.

-Once a notebook was opened, an important design requirement was that the general user experience of composing and editing a notebook should not change, so that using notebooks in Alpine Chorus would be familiar to people who have already used stand-alone notebooks, and people new to the tool could learn using the existing community resources (documentation, example notebooks, StackExchange, etc.).
-Editing, viewing, inserting, and running functions were left unchanged.
+Once a notebook was opened, an important design requirement was that the general user experience of Jupyter notebooks, such as composing and editing a notebook, should not change.
+This ensured that using notebooks in Alpine Chorus would be familiar to people who have already used stand-alone notebooks, while people new to the tool could learn using the existing community resources (documentation, example notebooks, StackExchange, etc.).
+Therefore, the core editing, viewing, and running behaviors were not changed.

 Changes were made, nevertheless, to improve the user experience and to benefit the user.
 Features were removed, and features were added.

 Using a notebook within the Chorus platform, rather than running it locally on the data scientist’s own computer (as is the most common case), means that managing kernels manually is no longer relevant.
 So that function was removed.
-In addition, “checkpoints” were replaced with the existing Chorus file versioning behavior for a consistent experience.
+In addition, “checkpoints” were replaced with the existing Chorus file versioning behavior for a consistent experience in the Alpine context.

-In Chorus, data sources (database or Hadoop) are added to the application as the source locations for data used when creating analytics.
+In Chorus, data sources (e.g. a database, or a Hadoop cluster) are added to the application as source connections for data used when creating analytics.
 These sources can be shared by everyone, or limited to the specific permissions of the user.
 Once the data source is made available, users can then browse the source and identify specific data collections — called datasets — to be attached to a project workspace, the team environment where the collaboration and data science work happens.
-Workspaces are also where notebooks exist.
+Workspaces are also where notebooks are available.

 To make a simple user experience, a new feature was designed that lets a user easily add the workspace’s data sets to the current notebook.
 The existing notebook menu was augmented with a new “Data” section, and the “Import Dataset” action was made available in this menu.